felixpetschko/quantum_computing/README.md

 ## HowTo
-The necessary libraries can be installed into a conda environment with the according .yml environment file.
-The code (quantum_project.py) was tested with the Qiskit simulator on the Leo5 HPC cluster.
+The necessary libraries can be installed into a conda environment with the according .yml environment file (e.g. `env_linux.yml`).
+The code (`quantum_project.py`) was tested with the Qiskit simulator on the Leo5 HPC cluster.
 You can run the code with:

 ```bash